mollenhauerm/ECG-heartbeat-classification/README.md

 ![png](img/output_8_1.png)

-### Preprocessing
+### A first naive preprocessing approach

 Since we already have a lot of padded zeros in our data, it is only fair to make use of sparse matrices in the end by setting a threshold for our signal.
 Furthermore, we can add additional information by taking the magnitude of the dicrete signal gradients into account.
+For a first test, we will treat the signals as static points in feature space without any interpretation of the semantic meaning by consecutive values in a sample with respect to the time axis.
+This is justified by the fact, that the signals are already normalized and padded.

-We can also try to add manual convolution, for example with a discrete gaussian.
+We could also try to add manual convolution, for example with a discrete gaussian.
 Similarly, we can incorporate manual max pooling by using the```pd.DataFrame.rolling``` function.

-Additionally, we downsample our signal by using ```scipy.signal.decimate```-
+Additionally, we downsample our signal by using ```scipy.signal.decimate```.

 ```python